Do you own all of these essential home tools?

 If you’re a homeowner, chances are you’ve found yourself in a situation where you needed a specific tool to repair, install, or adjust something, but then you realize you don’t actually own that tool.
 Instead, you end up substituting one tool for another, and it just causes headaches and possibly an injury.

-After I moved into my first home in 2010, I quickly realized that my existing set of tools, which consisted of mostly mechanic and machinist tools, weren’t going help me on my many home projects.
+After I moved into my first home in 2010, I quickly realized that my existing set of tools, which consisted of mostly mechanic and machinist tools, wasn't going to help me on my many home projects.

 Repairing and installing things are some of the “joys” that naturally come with owning your own home!
 Having the right tools can prevent you from breaking something, making dumb mistakes, or even getting hurt.